Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 Once compressed, you can download the new file or save it to the cloud.
 You'll see how much space you saved right on the result page.

-- High-resolution images
+- High-resolution images and scans

-- Background layers
+- Multiple layers and annotations

-- Metadata
+- Metadata and form fields

 If you're trying to hit a very specific size, you may need to compress more than once — or start with fewer images or lower-resolution content.